FIT students Ishani Shah and Ryan Donohue don’t just want to learn about social development issues, but also solve them.

-Ishani is working on trying to bridge the gap between international organisations like the United Nations, WHO with well recognised institutions like FIT.
-She strongly feels that FIT students have a great potential to be a voice at these institutions.
+Ishani is working on trying to bridge the gap between international organizations like the United Nations and WHO with well recognized institutions like FIT.
+She feels that FIT students have a great potential to be a voice at these institutions.
 The UN Youth Assembly conference is a means of coming together and brainstorming ways to innovate, collaborate, and co-create social impact globally.

-Ryan is a board member for the Student Faculty Corporation which is a non profit organization, sits on the finance and development committee for the SUNY Student Assembly and is vice chair of the semi formal committee.
+Ryan is a board member for the Student Faculty Corporation which is a non profit organization, sits on the finance and development committee for the SUNY Student Assembly.
 He is also a recipient of the Elaine Stone Scholarship at FIT for that is awarded to an FBM major who excels academically and plans to pursue a career in the retail industry.
 Ryan will be interning with retail giant Macy’s this summer and hopes to implement what he learned at the conference there.

 Where you are born shouldn’t determine what kind of opportunities you get.
 AMPLIFY, ADVOCATE and ASK.
 Be the change you want to see in this world!
 I’m looking forward to learning more about the intersection of business and global development at an organization as well-known and experienced as the United Nations.”

 “AT FIT, you don’t only learn about fashion, you learn about sustainable fashion and the societal aspects of it too.
 We need students at FIT to be socially responsible students and vigilant and responsible world citizens who make a positive impact on this world.”
 She concludes.